voxpupuli/voxpupuli.github.io/openvox/vpat.md

 ### Section 1194.26 - Desktop and Portable Computers

-OpenVox is a command-line utility and does not include a graphical user interface (GUI) that could be used with assistive technologies.
+OpenVox is a command-line utility and does not include a graphical user interface (GUI or TUI) that could be used with assistive technologies.
 This section does not apply.

 ### Section 1194.31 - Functional Performance Criteria